-A prospective student applying to the DML program in Japanese should normally have an MA in Japanese or Linguistics or Teaching or may, with the approval of the Dean of Language Schools and the Director of the School of Japanese, substitute an MA in a related field.
+A prospective student applying to the DML program in Hebrew should normally have an MA degree in Hebrew with a specialization in Teaching Hebrew as a Second Language or may, with the approval of the Dean of Language Schools and the Director of the School of Hebrew, substitute an MA in a related field.

 The deadline for applying to the DML program is March 1st.
-DML applicants will submit an application to the School of Japanese (L1) only.
+DML applicants will submit an application to the School of Hebrew (L1) only.

-In addition to supporting documents described in the Language Schools application instructions, DML applicants must complete a Japanese placement exam and undergo oral interviews in the School of Japanese.
-A sample of the applicant's academic writing in Japanese, letter of intent, and a proposal explaining the applicant's future research goals must also be submitted.
-Only applicants who have demonstrated doctoral-level (minimum of Advanced-Mid) proficiency in Japanese will be admitted to the program.
-(See appendix: checklist of application requirements).
+In addition to supporting documents described in the Language Schools application instructions, DML applicants must complete a Hebrew placement exam and undergo oral interviews in the School of Hebrew.
+A sample of the applicant's academic writing in Hebrew, letter of intent, and a proposal explaining the applicant's future research goals must also be submitted.
+Only applicants who have demonstrated doctoral-level (minimum of Advanced High) proficiency in Hebrew will be admitted to the program. (see appendix: checklist of application requirements).

-The enrollment and rooming form and tuition deposit must be submitted to the L1 School.
+The enrollment and rooming form and tuition deposit must be submitted to the L2 School.